orodelparanapy-dotcom/ParanaProject/README.md

 // 03.
 CORE DATA TYPES
 //==============================================================================

-// Swing is the durable contract consumed by future Structure, Liquidity, and
+// Swing is the durable contract consumed by Structure, Liquidity, and Wyckoff
-// Wyckoff engines.
-Fields not used in this release are intentionally present. type Swing
+// candidate engines.
+Some fields remain reserved for future phase analysis. type Swing
     int id
     int kind